itsmetambui/42Events/README.md

 [React Query](https://github.com/tannerlinsley/react-query) for data fetching [Ant Design](https://github.com/ant-design/ant-design) for its very complete set of components
 [Styled Components](https://github.com/styled-components/styled-components) to extend Ant's default component styling
 [TailwindCSS](https://github.com/tailwindcss/tailwindcss) to elegantly handle the rest of your app's UI
-[LinguiJS](https://github.com/lingui/js-lingui) because that's the best all-in-one i18n solution that we found

 ### And also: